 Firstly, define exactly who your leads are.
-Approximately 90% of leads are lost because the lead isn’t at the right point in the sales process.
+A significant proportion of leads are lost because the lead isn’t at the right point in the sales process.
 Targeting those who are, means the sales team can concentrate on them and prevent leads from being lost.

 For optimal sales effectiveness, provide your sales team with an effective customer relationship management (CRM) tool that captures interactions with leads.